Learning from Tooele (and W zoom call)

 Hello clean-air-and-climate friends:

-Please join us at this zoom link from 7-7:40pm MT every other Wednesday night: W July 14, W July 28, etc. All are welcome!
+Please join us on zoom (link available via email) from 7-7:40pm MT every other Wednesday night: W July 14, W July 28, etc. All are welcome!
 Last week’s meeting included Joey Cauceglia, Dave Carrier, Ronan Carrier, Colleen Farmer, Jan Kennington, and yours truly.
 We discussed the trip that Dave and I were about to make to Tooele (more on that below) and we continued discussing policy options and assigning outreach tasks as we prepare to qualify for the Nov 2024 ballot by filing on about W Jan 11, 2023, and then collecting signatures from about Feb 27 – Nov 27, 2023.
 (Mark your calendars!)

 Learning from Tooele: Tooele is currently in state senate district 12.
 That may change after redistricting in November, but in any case we didn’t do very well at gathering signatures there in 2019—our numbers in district 12 ended up well short of the target—so we need to do better next time around.
 To try to make more connections there, Dave and I went over last Friday, we met some great people (some of whom are now on this email list!), and our trip was successful enough that we’re hoping other folks will be interested in similar adventures in the weeks ahead, either back to Tooele or to other target locations like Brigham City and Moab.
 Read on to learn more about what we did, and holler if you’re interested in helping out with internet research and/or on-the-ground networking.